muaompc/muaompc/doc/intro.install.rst

 The following packages are required:

 * `Python <http://www.python.org/download/releases/>`_ interpreter.
-  This code has been fully tested with Python versions 3.2.3, 3.4.3 and Python 2.7.3, 2.7.6.
+  This code has been fully tested with Python versions 3.8.5.

-* `NumPy <http://www.numpy.org>`_, tested with versions 1.6.2, 1.10.4.
+* `NumPy <http://www.numpy.org>`_, tested with versions 1.21.2.
   It basically manages the linear algebra operations, and some extra features are used.

-* `SciPy <http://www.scipy.org>`_, tested with versions 0.10.
+* `SciPy <http://www.scipy.org>`_, tested with versions 1.7.1.
-  It is used for some tiny features are used.
+  Some features not included in numpy are used.

-* `PyParsing <http://pyparsing.wikispaces.com>`_, tested with versions 2.1.4.
+* `PyParsing <http://pyparsing.wikispaces.com>`_, tested with versions 2.4.7.
   It is used for parsing the problem.

 * A C89/C90 compiler.